serapheles/CSB340_CPUScheduler/Report.md

 ## Discussion
 Discussion should be spent comparing algorithm performance and deciding on the best solution to implement.
 Why its the best solution and why not should also be discussed.

+There are 6 different algorithms presented here for scheduling CPU tasks, each with different pros and cons.
+One of the strongest criteria for determine which is "best" algorithm is CPU utilization; we want to keep CPU being utilized to maximum extent possible, so CPU is not sitting in idle.
+In this critera, Short Job First has highest CPU utilization; this does have the disadvantage of favoring short processing, and may leads to starvation of longer but important processes.

+Another critera we want to use measure a scheduling process is fairness of CPU time allocation.
+For example, it may make sense to give all the process close to equal allocation of CPU time as to improve user experience (no one wants a process that lags and stalls).
+In this regard, Round Robin makes a lot of sense, and CPU utilization is pretty high.
+We also need to make quanta is selected optimally as too many context switchs has a cost.

+Because not all processes are equal in priority, a priority-based CPU scheduling algorithm make sense in case where we want to prioritize a certain tasks.
+This can also based memory usage or improtance in user experience.

+First Come First Serve is simplistic and easy to implement, but it is not necessary fair in CPU time allocation as some processes are waiting for a while.

+Multilevel Queues and Multilevel Feedback Queues have pretty good performance across the board, but not very much superior to other processes.
+It is interesting that MLFQ has lowest average response time, which may be important for user experience.

+Overall, if most processes are about the same in improtant in applications, Short Job First algorithms seems perform the best as it has CPU utilization and shortest in waiting time.